 Watch this space (and our social media) for upcoming events happening at Driftwood Estate Margaret River.

-What’s new in the Cellar Door: Winter Hours have started.
-We are closed on Tuesday’s over the Winter.
+What’s new in the Cellar Door: We are now open daily over the Spring, Summer and Autumn!
 Our team consisting of Leonie, John, Natalie, Susan and Michelle welcome you into the cellar door experience of tasting award winning wines as well as olive oil made from olives grown on the Estate.
 Enjoy views of undulating vines in summer and cosy log fires in winter, visit out amphitheatre, browse our beautiful art gallery or purchase some of our quality merchandise.

 What’s happening in the Vineyard: Golden hues of hibernation!